wallenby/pi_light_game/README.md

 The game includes just a few simple items to function:

-- A button to press when the middle LED is lit.
-(More on that later)

 - 3 LEDs to the side of the game which keep track of the number of lives left.
 (We'll call these the Lives LEDs)

 - 5 LEDs for the actual game (however, more can be added if desired, but there has to be an *odd* amount!).
 (We'll call these the Game LEDs)

+- A button to press when the middle Game LED is lit.

 ### Functionality